temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 The main pieces of data that run through the Data Converter are arguments and return values:

 - The Client:
-  - Encodes Workflow, Signal, and Query arguments
+  - Encodes Workflow, Signal, and Query arguments.
-  - Decodes Workflow and Query return values
+  - Decodes Workflow and Query return values.
 - The Worker:
-  - Decodes Workflow, Signal, and Query arguments
+  - Decodes Workflow, Signal, and Query arguments.
-  - Encodes Workflow and Query return values
+  - Encodes Workflow and Query return values.
-  - Decodes and encodes Activity arguments and return values
+  - Decodes and encodes Activity arguments and return values.

 Each piece of data (like a single argument or return value) is encoded as a [`Payload`](https://github.com/temporalio/api/blob/2f980f7ce4349e808b16ec0f21e0fe675f79330f/temporal/api/common/v1/message.proto#L49) Protobuf message, which consists of binary `data` and key-value `metadata`.